Urbana 18: Thousands of students commit to a life of faithful witness

 Their voices straining as if they hoped the whole world could hear their committed declaration.

 Did they mean it?
-When thousands of them filled out cards yesterday morning committing to serving God in his mission with their whole lives, did they know what kind of a promise they were making?
+When thousands of them filled out cards mid-week committing to serving God in his mission with their whole lives, did they know what kind of a promise they were making?
 When more than 350 students raised white flags surrendering their whole lives to Jesus earlier in the week (14 of them for the very first time in their lives) did they know what that visible action meant?

 Throughout the conference, it was apparent the students understood the cost – and the freedom – of whole life commitment to the way of Jesus and to his Lordship over every aspect of their lives.